Riding the Bus

 When the bus arrives at the stop, the Operator will ask you if you want to be secured.
 If your answer is yes, then the Operator will prepare the mobility device position.
 If you choose to be secured, the Operator must use the full securement system.
 The only exception is if you transfer to a seat, then your mobility device must be secured.
 You must position yourself in the mobility device area facing forward, turn off all power and apply the brakes on your mobility device.
 Proper securement is required for your safety, and for the safety of others on the bus.

-Please note: Customers in mobility devices should not have excessively protruding baggage or packages, and the mobility device must be properly balanced at all times.
+Customers in mobility devices must not have excessively protruding baggage or packages, and the mobility device must be properly balanced at all times.
 Heavy objects should not be slung across the rear handles or carried in any other manner that could cause an imbalance or loss of control.
-The mobility device positions on buses are designed to accommodate devices up to 1,220 millimetres long (48 inches) by 760 millimetres wide (30 inches).

 Priority seating for seniors and persons with disabilities